Directors:

 Dr. Sonia FinsethDr.
 Sonia Finseth works with children, youth, and caregivers, providing consultation, assessment, and therapy for a range of emotional, behavioural, social, and learning concerns.
 Dr. Finseth takes a patient, compassionate, and playful approach, and enjoys getting to know each individual she works with in order to help them tackle their unique challenges and make use of their inimitable strengths.
 Dr. Finseth works from a LGBTQ2S+-affirmative and trauma-informed lens.

 Dr. Sonia FinsethDr.
-Sonia Finseth is a registered psychologist with the College of Psychologists of British Columbia (registrant #2662).
+Sonia Finseth is a registered psychologist with the College of Health and Care Professionals of British Columbia (registrant #2662).
 She earned her PhD in School and Clinical Child Psychology at the University of Toronto, a program accredited by the Canadian Psychological Association.
 Dr. Finseth has provided psychological services in a variety of settings in both British Columbia and Ontario, including schools, universities, community mental health centres, and private practice.
 Dr. Finseth enjoys working with children, youth, and caregivers, providing assessment and treatment for a range of presenting concerns, including anxiety (social anxiety, generalized anxiety, separation anxiety, school anxiety, and phobias), selective mutism, OCD, depression, emotional/behavioural dysregulation, and family relationship challenges.
 Dr. Finseth has a special interest in assisting individuals who are exploring and/or struggling with aspects of their identity.
 Dr. Finseth works from a LGBTQ2S+-affirmative and trauma-informed lens.
 Dr. Finseth provides evidence-based, client-centered care.
 She takes a patient, compassionate, and playful approach to therapy, integrating cognitive-behavioural therapy, attachment-based and family systems therapies, mindfulness, as well as play therapy for younger children.
 She enjoys getting to know each individual she works with in order to help them tackle their unique challenges and make use of their inimitable strengths.
 Dr. Finseth also has expertise in conducting comprehensive assessments for school age children and youth, including diagnostic mental health assessments (to identify anxiety, depression, ADHD, etc.) and psychoeducational assessments (to identify learning disorders, intellectual disabilities).
 Dr. Finseth enjoys the process of helping individuals understand their areas of strength and challenge, and also appreciates opportunities to assist parents and school personnel in supporting children’s optimal social, emotional, and academic growth.
 In addition to her work with Victoria Child and Family Psychological Services, Dr. Finseth holds a staff position with the Eating Disorders Program South Vancouver Island.
 In her free time, Dr. Finseth finds opportunities to read novels, play basketball, bake pies, and spend time with family and friends. |

 Dr. Jessica GISSIDr.
 Gissi’s approach to therapy balances warmth, compassion, and humour.
 She believes all clients have inherent strengths that can be nurtured in a supportive and non-judgemental therapeutic environment.
 She enjoys getting to know each of her clients as unique individuals and collaboratively developing treatment plans that align with their therapy goals.

 Dr. Jessica GissiDr.
-Gissi is a registered psychologist with the College of Psychologists of British Columbia (registrant #2774).
+Gissi is a registered psychologist with the College of Health and Care Professionals of British Columbia (registrant #2774).
 She earned her Ph.D. in School and Clinical Child Psychology from the University of Toronto (OISE).
 She completed her predoctoral residency at Victoria and Saanich Child and Youth Mental Health.
 She has worked in a variety of settings, including community mental health, university, hospital, private practice, and schools in BC, Alberta, and Ontario.
 Dr. Gissi takes a client-centered, collaborative, and strengths-based approach to her work with clients and families.
 Her vision is to work alongside clients in their journeys with mental health, with the primary goal of cultivating a trusting therapeutic relationship where clients feel safe, heard, and empowered.
 Her approach balances warmth, compassion, and humour.
 She enjoys getting to know each of her clients as unique individuals and developing treatment plans that align with their therapy goals.
 Dr. Gissi has experience working with anxiety, depression, self-harm, OCD, adjustment difficulties, selective mutism, and emotion/behaviour dysregulation.
 She draws from several evidence-based therapies depending on her client’s needs, including cognitive behavioural therapy, dialectical behaviour therapy, play/filial therapy, and emotion-focused family therapy.
 She also works from a LGBTQ2S+-affirming and culturally-sensitive lens.
 In addition to her work in the clinic, Dr. Gissi also holds a staff position at Jack Ledger House, a child/youth inpatient program at Queen Alexandra Centre for Children’s Health.
 When she’s not working, Dr. Gissi enjoys hiking, camping, surfing, playing basketball, and trail running with her dog Miska! |

 Dr. Vincenza MartinovichVincenza adopts a warm, non-judgemental, and creative approach to her work with children and families.
 She practices from an integrative framework that incorporates elements of cognitive-behavioral therapy, filial therapy, and emotion-focused family therapy, as well as various play-based techniques (i.e., art, storytelling, etc.).
 Vincenza holds that all children have strengths that can be drawn on and built upon, and strives to communicate this belief in her work with families.

 Dr. Vincenza MartinovichDr.
 Vincenza Martinovich has a PhD in School and Clinical Child Psychology from the University of Alberta, a program accredited by the Canadian Psychological Association.
 Vincenza completed her pre-doctoral residency at Saanich and Westshore Child and Youth Mental Health in 2021.
 She has experience providing assessment, treatment, and consultation services in school and community mental health settings.
-She is a Registered Psychologist with the College of Psychologists of British Columbia (Registrant #2807).
+She is a Registered Psychologist with the College of Health and Care Professionals of British Columbia (Registrant #2807).
 Vincenza adopts a warm, non-judgemental, and creative approach to her work with children and families.
 She has an interest in working with young children who experience challenges with anxiety and emotion regulation.
 Vincenza’s collaborative, family-based approach actively involves caregivers in supporting their loved ones and fostering their parent-child attachment relationship.
 Vincenza practices from an integrative framework that incorporates elements of cognitive-behavioral therapy, filial therapy, and emotion-focused family therapy, as well as various play-based techniques (i.e., art, sand-tray, storytelling, etc.).
 She holds that all children have strengths that can be drawn on and built upon, and strives to communicate this belief in her work with families.
 In addition to her work at the clinic, Vincenza also holds a staff position at Queen Alexandra Centre for Children’s Health on the Vancouver Island Children’s Assessment Network (VICAN) team.
 In her spare time, Vincenza enjoys spending time outdoors, cooking, and playing with her puppy, Max. |

 Dr. Katherine VinkDr.
 Katherine Vink provides psychological assessment, treatment, and consultation to children, adolescents, and families struggling with a range of emotional, behavioural, and learning concerns.
 Her therapeutic approach is strengths-based, compassionate, flexible, and fun.
 Dr. Vink integrates several evidence-based practices, including cognitive-behavioural, family systems, and play-based approaches, to best support each client’s unique needs, goals, and strengths.

 Dr. Katherine VinkDr.
 Katherine Vink has a PhD in School and Clinical Child Psychology from the University of Alberta, a program accredited by the Canadian Psychological Association.
 She completed her pre-doctoral residency at Saanich and Westshore Child and Youth Mental Health.
 Dr. Vink has experience working in hospital, community mental health, school, and university settings in Alberta, Ontario, and British Columbia.
-She is a Registered Psychologist with the College of Psychologists of British Columbia (Registrant #2633).
+She is a Registered Psychologist with the College of Health and Care Professionals of British Columbia (Registrant #2633).
 Dr Vink’s approach is evidence-based, compassionate, and fun.
 Understanding the importance of feeling comfortable in the therapeutic environment, Dr. Vink focuses on building positive and collaborative relationships with each of her clients.
 She works alongside her clients to better understand their unique challenges, as well as their natural strengths, resilience, and ability for change and growth.
 Dr. Vink provides psychological assessment, therapy, and consultation to children, adolescents, and their families.
 She has training and expertise in the assessment and treatment of a variety of client presentations, including anxiety (social anxiety, generalized anxiety, phobias, school anxiety, and separation anxiety), OCD, depression, behaviour and emotion regulation, and parent-child relationship challenges.
 Dr. Vink’s practice is integrative, and primarily incorporates cognitive-behavioural, dialectical-behavioural, family systems, and play-based therapeutic approaches.
 Dr. Vink also has expertise in providing comprehensive psychoeducational assessments.
 She enjoys working with children and adolescents to better understand their unique learning styles in order to best support their academic, social, and emotional growth.
 Outside of work, Dr. Vink can often be found hiking, exploring nature, spending time with family and friends, or baking cinnamon buns! |

 Rahel YOmani, M.Sc.Ms.
 Yomani provides psychological assessment and treatment to children, youth, and families presenting with developmental, emotional, behavioural, social, learning, parent-child, and family relationship challenges.
 She enjoys adapting treatment to the unique needs of children with neurodevelopmental differences (e.g., ASD, ADHD, Learning Disorders).
 Her evidence-based approach to treatment is integrative, developmentally-sensitive, client-centered, warm, and empathic.

 Rahel Yomani, M.Sc.Ms.
-Rahel Yomani is a Registered Psychologist with the College of Psychologists of British Columbia (Registrant #2518).
+Rahel Yomani is a Registered Psychologist with the College of Health and Care Professionals of British Columbia (Registrant #2518).
 She completed her M.Sc. in Developmental and School Psychology at Moscow State University.
 Over the past 25 years, Ms. Yomani has provided comprehensive psychological assessment and treatment services to children, adolescents, young adults, and families in schools, community mental health settings and private practice in Israel and Ontario.
 Throughout her training and experience, Ms. Yomani has specialized in working with children, youth, and families with developmental, emotional, behavioural, social, learning, parent-child, and family relationship challenges.
 Her practice focuses on the treatment of a variety of common childhood concerns, such as anxiety, depression, behavior, mood, emotion regulation, and adjustment to life stressors.
 She enjoys adapting treatment to meet the unique needs of children with neurodevelopmental differences (e.g., Autism Spectrum Disorder, Attention Deficit/Hyperactivity Disorder, Learning Disorders).
 Ms.Yomani draws on research supported interventions including cognitive behaviour therapy, dialectical behaviour therapy, parent interventions, mindfulness, play therapy and emotion focused family therapy.
 Her approach to treatment is integrative, developmentally-sensitive, client-centered, warm and empathic.
 She believes in creating a safe, non-judgmental, and warm therapeutic environment in which children, youth, and caregivers feel heard, seen, and accepted.
 Ms. Yomani has extensive experience conducting child, adolescent, and young adult assessments, including social-emotional and cognitive assessments, comprehensive psychoeducational assessments for school-aged children and university students, and child/adolescent diagnostic assessments (such as Attention-Deficit/Hyperactivity Disorder; anxiety disorders, mood disorders, etc.). |

 Other Team Members